dslmeinte/mps-open-source/mps-json-exporter/README.md

   This source file then contains type definitions that can be used to deserialize MPS model files that conform to that language.

+## CLI

+The TypeScript program [`src/languageStructure/cli.ts`](./src/languageStructure/cli.ts) generates type definitions and model loaders from an MPS language.
+You can run this program as follows:

+     deno run --allow-read --allow-write src/languageStructure/cli.ts <path to an MPS language module> [path for generated code]

+If the second path is not given, the current directory is used.
+The language's name is derived as the last fragment/part of the MPS language module path.

+_Note_ that the generated code is somewhat brittle: currently, it imports `src/index.ts` but without taking the code generation path into account.
+The **TODO** here is that that import should use a remote module (URL).

 ## Usage

 To load MPS models written with an MPS language, perform the following steps: